softeng364/resources/labwork/lab5/lab5.md

 The Python Standard Library includes a module, [`json`](https://docs.python.org/3/library/json.html) that provides functions (`json.load` and `json.dump`) for de/serialization of JSON to/from Python data structures.

-- Use the following snippet of code to deserialize your NetJSON file:
+- Use the following snippet of code to deserialize your NetJSON file; `open` is a part of the Standard Library.

 ```python
 import json